anup-cloudguru/foundational-linux-training-projects/01-virtual-lab-setup/04-taking-snapshots-virtualbox.md

+*Module 1: Virtual Lab Setup*
-# 04: Taking Snapshots in VirtualBox
+# Taking Snapshots in VirtualBox

 ## Introduction
 In this chapter, we will explore the concept of snapshots in VirtualBox.
 Snapshots are a powerful feature that allows you to save the state of a virtual machine at a specific point in time.
 This is particularly useful for testing, experimentation, and rollback scenarios.